SIMONxGHOST/EncDec/README.md

 ---

 ## 📱 Android Studio Integration
-The repository includes a ready-to-build Android Studio project in `EncDec_Android_Studio_Project.zip`.
+The repository includes a ready-to-build Android Studio project.
 Simply open it in Android Studio and build the APK.

 ---